 - How has the community been engaged and informed?

 - When was the last time MTSD asked the community for support through a referendum?
+What was that money used for?

 - Why can't the school district use Range Line, the school that was shuttered when enrollment was declining, to address future growth needs?